The history of glucosamine and chondroitin

 There have been many studies done in Europe showing the benefits of these products.
-There is a complete absence of completed studies on these products in the United States, although, many are currently underway and initial reports confirm the results seen in Europe.
+There is a complete absence of completed studies on these products in the United States, although many are currently underway and initial reports confirm the results seen in Europe.
 Drs.
 Foster and Smith have carried this product for several years and the reports that we get back from our customers are very positive.

-Can I use glucosamine/chondroitin with painkillers or other drugs?
+Can I use glucosamine/chondroitin with other drugs?

 What is the difference between glucosamine (HCl) and glucosamine sulfate?